 What Is a Mechanics Lien?

 A mechanics lien is an involuntary security interest granted by law to construction participants to secure payment for labor or materials furnished to improve property.
+(Hence, why it’s sometimes known as a construction lien.)

 Sound a little too lawyerly?
 We thought so too.
 Let’s break the mechanics lien definition down further, phrase by phrase…